BuyMyBeard/dazel/README.md

 ## Implementation Challenges
-This was our first time working with Typescript and a bundler, and the experience was great, ~~Except for the fact our boilerplate was broken and had dependencies conflicts that created nightmare bugs~~ We had to migrate the project from [pixi-hotwire](https://github.com/miltoncandelero/pixi-hotwire) previous-to-last version to the latest, which happened to get updated in the middle of the jam.
+This was our first time working with Typescript and a bundler, and the experience was great, ~~Except for the fact our boilerplate was broken and had dependencies conflicts that created nightmare bugs~~ We had to migrate the project from [pixi-hotwire](https://github.com/miltoncandelero/pixi-hotwire) previous-to-last version to the latest, which happened to get updated in middle of the jam.

 I designed an Input Reader and a Collision Detector specifically for this game, which was an interesting challenge.
 It is not very efficient, but it is pretty easily extensible.